All about the short-tailed shearwater

 What do short-tailed shearwaters eat?

-Short tailed shearwaters are excellent swimmers, diving as deep as 50 meters in search of prey such as krill, fish and squid.
+Short-tailed shearwaters are excellent swimmers, diving as deep as 50 metres in search of prey such as krill, fish and squid.
 Their beak is slender with a hook at the end to assist in catching their prey.

 Adult birds have a crop of nutrient rich oil in their neck that can sustain them on long trips.
 This nutrient rich oil also fuels the chicks when they are left behind in the colony.